Cultural and Social Anthropology - Master's Degree Programme

 Obtainable degree or qualification: Master's Degree of Social Sciences in Anthropology

-Number of students accepted each year: State-funded study places - 2, study places for tuition fee - 10
+Number of study places for admission in 2026/2027: State-funded study places - 2, study places for tuition fee - 10

-Tuition fee per year (ac. year 2025/26): 2800 EUR for EU/EEA/Swiss citizens, permanent residence permit holders and their family members.
+Tuition fee per year: 2800 EUR for EU/EEA/Swiss citizens, EU Long-term resident permit holders and their family members.
 3200 EUR for citizens of other countries

 Study location: Riga, Latgale suburb